SAP-samples/teched2025-DA260/exercises/ex1/README.md

 Select **Integer**

+Choose to convert to Integer.
 You can leave the conversion format alone.

 Click **OK**.